Auburn Tigers football: Alabama

-Alabama leads the series 48–37–1 through the 2021 season.
+Alabama leads the series 51–37–1 through the 2024 season.

 Clemson

 Auburn leads 34–15–2 through the 2018 season.

 Florida

 Auburn leads 43–39–2 through the 2019 season.

 Georgia

-Georgia leads 62–56–8 through the 2021 season.
+Georgia leads 64–56–8 through the 2023 season.

 Georgia Tech

 Auburn leads the series 47–41–4 through the 2017 season.

 LSU

-LSU leads 32–24–1 through the 2022 season.
+LSU leads 30–24–1 through the 2023 season.

+Mississippi State

+Auburn has a football rivalry with Mississippi State.
+The series between the bordering-state schools dates back to 1905 and has been played 97 times.
+Both universities are founding members of the Southeastern Conference.
+Auburn is Mississippi State's fourth most-played opponent in its history while Mississippi State is Auburn's second behind only Georgia.
+When the Southeastern Conference split into two geographical divisions in 1992, both schools were placed in the western division, thereby ensuring an annual meeting on the football field.
+With the SEC ending the divisional format after the 2023 season, Auburn and Mississippi State were not selected to play each other in 2024 while the conference decides on a new scheduling format for 2025 and beyond.
+Unless the teams meet in the 2024 SEC Championship Game, 2024 will be the first season the Tigers and Bulldogs won't play since 1954.
+The rivalry has been very competitive in recent years, with the series record split 6–6 since 2012.
+Auburn leads the all-time series 63–31–3 on the field, but due to NCAA sanctions levied against Mississippi State in the 1970s the official series record currently stands at 66–29–2.

 Ole Miss

-Auburn leads the series 35–11 through the 2022 season.
+Auburn leads the series 35–12 through the 2023 season.

 Tennessee

 Auburn leads 29–22–3 through the 2020 season.

 Tulane

 Tulane leads the series 17–15–6 through the 2019 season.

 Traditions

 Tiger Walk

 Before each Auburn home football game, thousands of Auburn fans line Donahue Drive to cheer on the team as they walk from the Auburn Athletic Complex to Jordan–Hare Stadium.
 The tradition began in the 1950s when groups of kids would walk up the street to greet the team and get autographs.
 During the tenure of coach Doug Barfield, the coach urged fans to come out and support the team, and thousands did.
 Today the team walks down the hill and into the stadium surrounded by fans who pat them on the back and shake their hands as they walk.
 The largest Tiger Walk occurred on December 2, 1989, before the first ever home football game against rival Alabama—the Iron Bowl.
 On that day, an estimated 20,000 fans packed the one block section of road leading to the stadium.
 According to former athletic director David Housel, Tiger Walk has become "the most copied tradition in all of college football".